Kardi Teknomo

 dendogram dendogram

-In the next section, I will explain how hierarchical clustering can be computed.
+In the next sections , I will explain how hierarchical clustering and dendogram can be computed manually or using MS Excel only.